 Community Based Learning (CBL) and Community Based Research (CBR) at NDNU are designed to enhance student learning through connecting academic learning and community engagement.
-It does so by creating partnerships in the community with organizations that help students achieve learning goals while simultaneously affecting positive change in the community.
-The Dorothy Stang Center for Social Justice and Community Engagement through our Faculty Engagement initiatives provides the infrastructure and resources to institutionalize and support Community Based Learning and Community Based Research by:
+This is accomplished by creating partnerships in the community with organizations that help students achieve learning goals while simultaneously affecting positive change in the community.
+The Sr. Dorothy Stang Center for Social Justice and Community Engagement through our faculty engagement initiatives provides the infrastructure and resources to institutionalize and support community based learning and community based research by:

-- providing student-led projects with support and leadership development
+- providing student-led projects with support and leadership development; and

 In 2007 the Dorothy Stang Faculty Scholars Program was established for those faculty interested in teaching CBL/CBR courses.
 Ten faculty members have been selected as scholars and have participated in professional development activities over the past two years.
 The faculty scholars represent NDNU’s three schools, both undergraduate and graduate studies, and ten disciplines.